The 9 Most Effective Ways To Respond When Someone Hurts You Deeply, According To Psychology

 4. Recognize and apologize for anything you may have done to contribute to the situation

 Make certain, however, that it is a legitimate wrong or oversight and not false guilt brought on by past situations.
-However, don't assume that past abuse gives you a pass on your own responsibility for your actions.
+However, don't assume that past abuse gives you a pass on your responsibility for your actions.
 Treating someone badly and then blaming it on something in your past does nothing in the present to help the other person, who is not to blame for your past abuse.

 5. Respond, don't react

 This will require you to pause long enough to take the opportunity to think and evaluate.
 Sometimes, just waiting will add needed perspective.
 By responding and not just reacting, you exert control over your behavior.
+Another way to help you control your emotions is not to fight them, and accept what you feel, according to research from Harvard Business Review

 Past emotional abuse may have caused you to develop some pretty sensitive buttons that others can inadvertently push without understanding the consequences.
 Learning this skill will help you respond appropriately, giving your responses greater power and meaning for others.